Types of surgery for invasive bladder cancer

 The urine doesn't leak out of the stoma.
 The stoma is made from the part of the bowel where the large and small bowel join and there is a natural valve that keeps the stoma closed.
 When you want to empty the pouch, you put a thin tube (catheter) into the stoma and drain off the urine.
 You will need to do this at least 4 or 5 times a day.
 And you must be as clean and careful as possible so that you don't get an infection.
 If you let the pouch get too full, it may leak.
-Look at the living with bladder cancer section for more information about life after bladder surgery.
+We have information about emptying and washing out an internal urine pouch at this link.
+And look at the living with bladder cancer section for more information about life after bladder surgery.

 This operation is carried out by specialist surgeons.
 It isn't possible for everyone and is only suitable for you if

 - You are at low risk of your cancer coming back